elenamik/web3-profile-snap/README.md

 # web3-profile-snap
 MetaMask snap + React component that attaches a user profile to your wallet.
 It maintains a photo, screen name, bio, and your wallet address.

-Next steps would be to look up ENS.

 ## Getting set up